Skip to main content

 1. Increasing the rate and reliability of early detection of glaucoma

-2. Improving the treatment experience
+2. Developing new treatments or improving the treatment experience

 3. Improving the quality and experience of monitoring the condition progression and maintaining better population wide statistics